Paul Simon Public Policy Institute: Paul Simon-Jim Edgar Prairie State Statesmanship Award

 On Nov.
-16, 2020, former Illinois Gov. Jim Edgar and Paul Simon Public Policy Institute Director John Shaw announced a new annual award that celebrates exceptional leadership in Illinois.
+16, 2020, former Illinois Gov. Jim Edgar and the Paul Simon Public Policy Institute announced a new annual award that celebrates exceptional leadership in Illinois.
 The award recognizes leaders who display vision, courage, compassion, civility, effectiveness and bipartisanship in their work.
 The award will be announced at the August meeting of the Edgar Fellows Program.

 The inaugural award in 2021 recognized 11 Republican members of the Illinois General Assembly who supported a critical budget package in July 2017 to end the Illinois budget impasse.
 The GOP lawmakers joined with Democrats to override then-Governor Bruce Rauner's veto of a budget compromise.
 This vote ended the two-year fiscal stalemate that tarnished Illinois' reputation, damaged schools, battered the state's credit rating, and led to about $15 billion in unpaid bills.
 The budget that emerged allowed Illinois to avoid further downgrading of its debt and ensured that state government would resume regular operations.